amitgarg/apps-flow-bookmarks/README.md

 - `ACN: Manage Joined Flows for an App` manages joined flows for an app.
 It will open the `{appsDir}/{apps-name}/joinedBookmarks.json` file in editor.

+- `ACN: Manage Tags`
+manages tags for the project.
+All the tags are stored in `{tagsDir}/bookmarkTags.json` file.
+You may add/edit/remove tags by selecting appropriate option. on edit/remove tag, all the bookmarks with that tag will be updated.

 - `ACN: Search Flows Across Apps with keywords`
 This command searches flows across apps with keywords.
 It opens the Search Panel, user can see which all apps are listed in the search results.